Disability Etiquette: What You Need to Know

 - Universal Design: Planning an activity to ensure everyone can participate by considering all needs and abilities ahead of time.
 You can find links to examples below.

 Taking the time to learn about disability and general etiquette is a great first step to creating a positive and inclusive environment.
-While the tips provided by Disabled Sports USA will help to ensure that you have the basics, learning more about your individual athlete, their needs, and communication preferences will allow you to create a positive experience for all.
+While the tips provided by Disabled Sports USA (Move United) will help to ensure that you have the basics, learning more about your individual athlete, their needs, and communication preferences will allow you to create a positive experience for all.